naufq/coding_exercise/readme.md

 - Assuming that the client only needs to store the most recent service status to ascertain current app health
 - Assuming that the ES index storing the service status does not contain any other records
 - Run app via command line using `flask run --cert=adhoc` while in the working directory (i.e. the coding_exercise folder)
-- The json_payloads folder will be created in the working dir
+- The json_payloads folder will be searched for in the working dir

 #### Examples